-If you have been severely injured due to someone else’s negligence, you should file a personal injury claim immediately, before the statute of limitations expires.
-The compensation from this claim can help you and your family to cope with the financial burden associated with all the medical expenses for the treatment and lost wages due to missed workdays.
+If you have been severely injured due to someone else’s negligence, you should file a personal injury claim immediately before the statute of limitations expires.
+The compensation from this claim can help you and your family cope with the financial burden associated with all the medical expenses for the treatment and lost wages due to missed workdays.

-Needless to say, getting treatment for any injury is most certainly not cheap, as the average cost of an ER visit is from $150 to $20,000, depending on the severity of the injuries incurred.
+Getting treatment for any injury is most certainly not cheap, as the average cost of an ER visit is from $150 to $20,000, depending on the severity of the injuries incurred.

-And while you’re at it, make sure you are aware of the common mistakes that can lower your chances of receiving the personal injury claim amount that you actually deserve.
+And while you’re at it, make sure you are aware of the common mistakes that can lower your chances of receiving the personal injury claim amount you deserve.
 Continue reading to learn about these mistakes in detail so that you can navigate these pitfalls carefully and increase the likelihood of receiving the claim amount that you’re entitled to receive.

 Top Mistakes to Avoid When Filing a Personal Injury Claim

 Some people don’t know that, just like they call an ambulance after an accident, they must call the police.
 That’s right; when you call 911 for an ambulance, ask them to send a law enforcement officer to report the scene.
 A police report made right after the accident serves as a vital piece of evidence in establishing your case against the at-fault party.

 The Traffic Collision Report filed by the police officer contains valuable observations and witness statements that could help with your claim.

 Even if you have incurred minor injuries or don’t feel pain after the accident, we recommend seeking immediate medical aid and get yourself thoroughly diagnosed.
 Some people avoid going to the doctor, thinking that medical care is expensive.
 This is a huge mistake.
 If you don’t seek prompt medical aid after the accident, you could derail your claim.